 Note that the MM model with corporate taxes would indicate a gain from leverage of $T_c(D) = 0.34D$, or 34% of the amount of corporate debt.
 Thus, with these assumed tax rates, adding personal taxes to the model lowers but does not eliminate the benefit from corporate debt.
-In general, whenever the effective tax rate on income from stock is less than the effective rate on income from bonds, the Miller model produces a lower gain from leverage than is produced by the MM with-tax model.
+In general, whenever the effective tax rate on income from stock is less than the effective rate on income from bonds, the Miller model produces a lower gain from leverage than is produced by the MM model with taxes.

 In his paper, Miller argued that firms in the aggregate would issue a mix of debt and equity securities such that the before-tax yields on corporate securities and the personal tax rates of the investors who bought these securities would adjust until an equilibrium was reached.
-At equilibrium, $(1-T_d)$ would equal $(1-T_c)(1-T_s)$, so, as we noted earlier in point 5, the tax advantage of debt to the firm would be exactly offset by personal taxation, and capital structure would have no effect on a firm's value or its cost of capital.
-Thus, according to Miller, the conclusions derived from the original Modigliani-Miller zero-tax model are correct!
+At equilibrium, $(1 - T_d)$ would equal $(1 - T_c)(1 - T_s)$ and so, as we noted in item 5 above, the tax advantage of debt to the firm would be exactly offset by personal taxation and thus capital structure would have no effect on a firm's value or its cost of capital.
+Hence, according to Miller, the conclusions derived from the original MM zero-tax model are correct!

 Others have extended and tested Miller's analysis.
 Generally, these extensions question Miller's conclusion that there is no advantage to the use of corporate debt.
-In fact, Equation 17-12 shows that both T_c and T_s must be less than T_d if there is to be zero gain from leverage.
-In the United States, for most corporations and investors, the effective tax rate on income from stock is less than on income from bonds; that is, $T_s < T_d$.
+In fact, Equation 26-12 shows that both T_c and T_s must be less than T_d if there is to be zero gain from leverage.
+For most U.S. corporations and investors, the effective tax rate on income from stock is less than the rate on income from bonds; that is, $T_s < T_d$.
 However, many corporate bonds are held by tax-exempt institutions, and in those cases T_c is generally greater than T_d .
-Also, for those high-tax-bracket individuals with $T_d > T{c\prime} \, T_s$ may be large enough so that $(1-T_c)(1-T_s)$ is less than $(1-T_d)$; hence there is an advantage to the use of corporate debt.
-Still, Miller's work does show that personal taxes offset some of the benefits of corporate debt, so the tax advantages of corporate debt are less than were implied by the earlier MM model, where only corporate taxes were considered.
+Also, for those high-tax-bracket individuals with $T_d > T_c$, T_s may be large enough that $(1 - T_c)(1 - T_s)$ is less than $(1 - T_d)$; in this case there would be an advantage to using corporate debt.
+Still, Miller's work does show that personal taxes offset some of the benefits of corporate debt.
+This means that the tax advantages of corporate taxes were considered.

-As we note in the next section, both the MM and the Miller models are based on strong and unrealistic assumptions, so we should regard our examples as indicating the general effects of leverage on a firm's value, not a precise relationship.
+As we discuss in the next section, both the MM and the Miller models are based on strong and unrealistic assumptions, so we should regard our examples as indicating the general effects of leverage on a firm's value and not a precise relationship.